OanaGaskey/Advanced-Lane-Detection/README.md

 white_binary[(gray_img > 200) & (gray_img <= 255)] = 1
 ```

-Third selection is on the saturation component using the HLS colorspace.
+The third transformation is on the saturation component using the HLS colorspace.
 This is particularly important to detect yellow lines on light concrete road.

 ```
 # Convert image to HLS